genome/bfx-workshop/week_05/cromwell_alignment_walkthrough.md

 Throughout this walkthrough, "GROUP" is the name of your compute group in compute1.
 (If you run `groups`, specifically this is the part of a group that starts with `compute-` without that prefix included.)

 For simplicity when running the following commands, let's set a variable for the group.
-Replace <GROUP> with your actual group name:
+Replace '<GROUP>' with your actual group name:
 ```bash
 export GROUP=<GROUP>
 ```